Jaycee2023/Enhancing-Social-Media-Analysis/README.md

 ➢ NPS Response: The Net Promoter Score (NPS) response associated with the post.

 # Tools
-SQL: will be used to efficiently query, analyze, and manage the underlying dataset, enabling us gain insights and make data-driven decisions quickly and effectively.
+SQL: will be used to efficiently query, analyze efficiently, and analyse manage the underlying dataset, enabling us to gain insights and make data-driven decisions quickly and effectively.

-Power BI :will be used to visually analyze and interpret the dataset, enabling us to create interactive dashboards and reports that provide meaningful insights and support data-driven
+Power BI: will be used to visually analyse and interpret the dataset, enabling us to create interactive dashboards and reports that provide meaningful insights and support data-driven